 The Controller declares that they picked the introduction of the first Ford T-Model as the starting point for their new system of dates.
 All religious crosses had their tops cut off to resemble a "T."

-He adds that people used to believe in heaven and souls, but that they also used to drink a lot of alcohol.
+He adds that people used to believe in heaven and souls, but they also used to drink a lot of alcohol.
 And use morphine and cocaine.
 Related?
 He thinks so.

 Bernard continues to rage against Foster and the Assistant Predestinator; the worst part, he thinks, is that Lenina thinks of herself as meat, too.